Brake Rotor Wear

 Brake Rotor Inspection

-Rotor thickness and cracks in the surface must be taken into consideration when deciding whether to replace or machine a rotor.
+Measure rotor thickness and check for cracks in the surface when deciding whether to replace or machine a rotor.
 If the rotor shows signs of cracking or is thinner than specifications, replace the rotor.
 Check the rotor for runout using a dial gauge and then compare it with the manufacturer's specifications.
 Use an outside micrometer to measure rotor thickness in several places around the rotor.
 Rotors will become coned or dished from normal wear.
-This is the ridge felt around the outside edge of the rotor.

 The smoother the surface, the better.
 If you can feel ridges as you move your fingernail or a pen tip across its surface, it needs to be machined smoother.
 This roughness wears the pads sooner and may result in a vibrating or humming sound while braking.
 After machining a rotor, wash its surface with soap and water to remove any excess metal shavings.